rjonczy/til/content/posts/whitelist-gitignore.md

 ---
 title: "Whitelist for .gitignore"
 date: 2023-04-07T22:40:00+02:00
-draft: draft
+draft: false
 categories: [git]
 ---

 Sometimes in git-repo we want to opt-in for some particular files/directories, rather than blacklisting, what we do not want.
-Than we need someting lile awhitelist in `.gitignore`, so we can specifically opt-in what will be added to repo.
+Than we need someting lile a whitelist in `.gitignore`, so we can specifically opt-in what will be added to repo.

 One of such cases, what I have recently found are [.dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments).